Bringing the wonder back to Earls Court.

 Featured Content Section

 Our work with ECDC speaks for itself – now extending beyond the Earls Court masterplan to their net zero organisational goals.
-We wrote ECDC’s Race to Zero plan, which set decarbonisation targets and actions for their assets and operations, allowing them to sign up to the Science Based Targets Initiative pledge.
+We wrote ECDC’s Race to Zero plan, which set decarbonisation targets and actions for their assets and operations, which has been validated by the Science Based Targets Initiative pledge.

 Greg Jones, Director, Hoare Lea